marcellbarsony/arch/README.md

 **A personal Arch Linux installation script**

-For the documentation please refer to the [Wiki page](https://github.com/marcellbarsony/linux/wiki "Wiki - Installation script").
+For the documentation please refer to the [Wiki](https://github.com/marcellbarsony/linux/wiki "Wiki - Installation script").

 ## Important note